mrtngv/NodeJS-Tutorial/19_JOI Validating Nested Object and Arrays/README.md

 ## User Input Validation with JOI Validating Nested Object and Arrays

-*If There are complex object, it is more convinient to break them up to diiferent schemas and then combine them into single one.*
+*If There are complex object, it is more convinient to break them up to diiferent schemas and then combine them into single one*
 > **_Import joi module_**</br> const joi = require('joi'); </br>